-Sandra’s life has completely turned around since the first day she walked into the Tower Hamlets Foodbank.
+Sandra’s life has completely turned around since the first day she walked into the crisis intervention centre at First Love Foundation.

-She had been unemployed for nearly 16 years and was living in a hostel when she was referred to the foodbank for emergency food support.
+She had been unemployed for nearly 16 years and was living in a hostel when she was referred to us for crisis support.

 “I got more than I ever could’ve anticipated or imagined.
 They gave me hope straight away.
-Although I got food, which I was happy for, more than that I got someone who listened to me and was non-judgmental to help me,” Sandra says.
+I got someone who listened to me and was non-judgmental to help me,” Sandra says.
 The born-and-bred Tower Hamlets resident ran into difficulties when she was fighting drug addiction.

 “I had a lot of debt that had accumulated over the years – council tax, housing – all that kind of stuff and not paying my rent.
-By the time that I left the foodbank that first day, I remember feeling that it was possible for me to get out of this rut, that it was possible for me to move forward.”
+By the time that I left First Love Foundation that first day, I remember feeling that it was possible for me to get out of this rut, that it was possible for me to move forward.”

-After being connected with local agencies who helped her deal with her debts and get a flat of her own, she started volunteering at Tower Hamlets Foodbank.
+After being connected with local agencies who helped her deal with her debts and get a flat of her own, she started volunteering at First Love Foundation.

 “Initially I thought I was just going to be helping other people but I got so much out of it.
 It was a place where I could learn and grow in a professional but loving environment.
 Having those people who believed in me made a massive difference and helped me to be able to move forward,” Sandra says